zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem-title.md

 # \<kendo:chart-xAxisItem-title\>

-The title of the value axis.
+The title configuration of the scatter chart x axis.

 #### Example
     <kendo:chart-xAxisItem>